What Are Fresh Pins?

 Tailwind works closely with Pinterest especially as Tailwind develops new tools to help Pinterest marketers do better on Pinterest.
 Tailwind rolled out a Smart Guide just about the same time Pinterest announced the “fresh pins” changes.
 Smart Guide gives you real-time tips, hints, and recommendations as to how to adjust what you’re doing to fit with Pinterest’s best practices.

 In the Scheduling and Interval Pinning areas of Tailwind, Smart Guide looks for pinning patterns that might be deviating from best Pinterest’s best practices.
-For example if you are pinning too frequently, Smart Guide will give you a warning.
-If you are curating too much, same thing – you’ll get a warning.
+For example, if you are pinning too frequently, Smart Guide will give you a warning.
+If you are curating too much, the same thing – you’ll get a warning.
 You won’t have to guess anymore, Smart Guide will notify you.
 Once you see the “All Clear” notice in Smart Guide, you’re good to go.

 Smart Guide has also been built into Smart Loop.
 We currently do not use the Smart Loop in our Pinterest marketing strategies so cannot speak to that but based on what we see in Tailwind’s Publisher and Intervals with Smart Guide, it’s likely to be super helpful when using Smart Loops too.